AmerMathSoc/texml/README.md

 not much more.

 If you install the STIX Two fonts somewhere where fontconfig can find them, you might also be able to compile test/graphics.tex.
+(If you want to be able to use stix2.sty, you'll need pieces from the Ubuntu texlive-fonts-extra package.)

 ## Modules that have been neutered

-TeX::KPSE

-TeX::Output::XML

 TeX::Interpreter::LaTeX::Package::AMSMeta

 TeX::Interpreter::LaTeX::Class::amscommon

+## Reimplemented

+TeX::KPSE (not so much)

+## Aliens

+TeX::Lexer, TeX::Parser, TeX::Parser::LaTeX (needed only for
+PTG::Unicode::Translators, which is needed for TeX::Output::XML, but should be replaced someday)